 It takes approximately 14 days for newly implanted grafts to become secure after a hair transplant.
-This is important to know as it affects your recovery, aftercare, your return to work and a normal lifestyle.
+This is important to know as it affects your hair transplant aftercare, recovery, your return to work and your lifestyle.
 This blog will help explain more.

 What is a hair transplant?